abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 - [trigger_gate_delay.py - tiny](/projects/libraries/code/trigger_gate_delay_TINY.py) - no hysteresis or pass-through mitigation

 For those wanting to conserve disk space on their EuroPi, the script with hysteresis mitigation only (no knob pass-through mitigation) is a good compromise between script length and functionality.
+Also, "pass-through" mitigation is not as important as "hysteresis" mitigation, especially since we aren't switching 'modes' with this simplified 'Trigger Gate Delay' script.

 - [trigger_gate_delay.py - hysteresis](/projects/libraries/code/trigger_gate_delay_HYSTERESIS.py) - hysteresis mitigation only